GoSecure/pyrdp/docs/bettercap-rdp-mitm.md

 Basic example :

     sudo bettercap -iface wlp2s0 -caplet rdp-proxy/rdp-sniffer.cap -eval "set rdp.proxy.command $(which pyrdp-mitm.py)"

+## Caplets

+Caplets are basically a way to script bettercap's configuration.
+You can also use a caplet to better understand how to use a module.
+You may modify a caplet to fine-tune the module, but you will need to reinstall it with `sudo make install` to apply the modifications.

 We currently have 2 caplets.
 Read each caplet's source for further documentation and usage.
 Here's a quick rundown :